Ben-H3/Instagram/README.md

 ## Notes

 Learning to use Parse was definitely a challenge, especially figuring out how to implement the various methods for logging in/out a user, storing their posts, and then displaying these posts in a table view.
+I am definitely excited to continue learning more about the intricacies of Parse as I continue developing apps.

 ## License